Aneesha2002/seat-booking-system/README.md

 5. User attempts booking
 6. Seat becomes permanently booked if successful

-If booking is not completed within the timeout period, the lock expires automatically.
+If booking is not completed within the timeout period, the lock expires automatically and the seat becomes available again.

 ---

 ## Booking Rules

 - Only one user can lock a seat at a time
-- Only the user who locked the seat can book it
+- Only the user who locked a seat can book it
-- Lock expires after a fixed timeout (1 minute)
+- Lock expires after 1 minute
 - Locked seats cannot be booked by other users
 - Booking requires prior locking